Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

  less -S list_of_contigs_to_keep_len500_cov20.txt
  ```

- * Filter your assembly using this new list.
+ ## Filter your assembly based on a list of contigs.

  I have created a script that takes three arguments.
 An original FASTA file, a list of headers we want to keep, and an output name for the new FASTA.
 Be sure to give your final file a meaningful name.
 Usually somehting like the species name followed by the sample/strain id.